 - Introduction, where you show the brand’s basics or history

-- Main body, where you enlist of steps or instructions that can help a user get the ball going quicker
+- Main body, where you enlist simple steps or instructions that can help a user get the ball going quicker

-- A small knowledge base section with some common questions about the product or service
+- A small knowledge base section with some customer questions about the product or service description

 - Conclusion, where you specify other company resources that might be of help

 Note!
-To give your customers a better idea, include some images, GIFs, or videos on how to utilize your product or service.
-This way, you only promote customer self-service and reduce the number of queries your team should deal with.
+To give your customers a better idea, include some images, GIFs, or videos on utilizing your product or service.
+This way, you only promote customer self-service and reduce the number of queries your team should handle.

-This basic knowledge base article template can comprise diverse walkthroughs, tutorials, or even short versions of FAQs – in other words, everything you think matters to a customer that is digging into your product.
-That is exactly how Document360 has developed its article below👇🏻
+This basic help center article template can comprise diverse walkthroughs, tutorials, or even short versions of FAQs.
+In other words, everything you think matters to people digging into your product.
+That is precisely how Document360 has developed its piece below👇🏻

 4. Troubleshooting guide

 Have you ever faced troubles being right inside a service and with no help around?
-Imagine your clients are stuck with some issue inside your interface without any assistance.
+Imagine your clients need assistance with some issue inside your interface.

 In the best-case scenario, they will try to reach out to you first (which disagrees with proactive customer service, by the way).
-And in the worst-case scenario, this customer will take their adieu to you.
+And in the worst-case scenario, people will take their adieu to you.
 Now, choose your plausible scenario.

-Anyway, of all knowledge base templates, I would say a troubleshooting guide could be more in-depth.
+Anyway, of all knowledge base templates, a troubleshooting guide could be more in-depth.
 It stands between an ordinary FAQ section and a how-to article.
-You can add it to your knowledge base and leave links to it throughout the customer journey.
+You can add it to your KB and create content with anchor links throughout the customer journey.

 Speaking of its structure, you might want to go with: